danlucian/ing-psd2-oauth2-sdk/README.md

 ## Short introduction

-ING has 2 environments which you can use for the integration:
+ING has 2 environments which can be used for the integration:
 - Production
 - Sandbox